Ane-Su/radar-scripts/README.md

 - splits a user provided large ip range into smaller ip ranges of the user's choosing (/18,/20, /24.etc)
 - combines the smaller ranges with  user provided exclusion ip ranges and a scan name into a csv file that radar can consume
 - uses this data to create a host discovery scan (you can tweak for port scanning)
-- before launching the discovery scan, it creates a vulnerability scan group with user input
+- creates a vulnerability scan group with user input
-- launches the discovery scans
+- launches the discovery scan

 #script_two: 0rakl.py
-- makes quiries for information that a user would need to run the vuln scan script
+- makes queries for information that a user would need to run the l0dt script
-- writes the data into text files and can be grep'd for info
+- writes the data into text files which can be grep'd for info

 #script_three: l0dt.py
 - prompts for user input with info that can be obtained by running script two